-In order to achieve the investment objective, the Sub-Fund may also invest its net assets in financial derivative instruments or OTC derivatives such as, but not limited to, futures, options, CDS, CDS on indices, negotiated on regulated or OTC markets, for the purpose of hedging or increasing equity exposure, interest rate risk, credit risk, without seeking overexposure.
+In order to achieve the investment objective, the Sub-Fund may also be exposed up to 100% of its net assets to financial derivative instruments or OTC derivatives such as, but not limited to, futures, options, CDS, CDS on indices, negotiated on regulated or OTC markets, for hedging or investment purposes (e.g. increasing equity exposure, interest rate risk, credit risk, without seeking overexposure).
+The main goal of the use of the aforementioned instruments, which will mainly be through index futures, is to enable the Sub-Fund to efficiently manage and adjust its risk exposures whenever the management team considers the risk premiums too low or in case of large flows of subscriptions and/or redemptions.
+The financial derivative instruments exposure limit will allow to comprehensively cover the Sub-Fund's risks (equity risk, interest rate risk, credit risk...).